8 Obvious (and Not so Obvious) Reasons Why Homes Don't Sell

 More often, however, the property is priced too high for its condition or compared to homes of similar size, style, age, and location.
 Consider a home listed at $300,000.
 It has never been updated and needs roughly $40,000 to update and upgrade it.
 Other homes in the same neighborhood that have been updated sell quickly around $300,000.
 Clearly the subject property should be listed lower to take its condition into account.
 Likewise, a 1500 square foot home won’t sell for as much as an 1800 square foot home right next to it, even if all else is equal.

-Have you ever seen a home listing that had one photo and a description which read, “3/2, update”?
+Have you ever seen a home listing that had one photo and a description that read, “3/2, update”?
 Didn’t catch your attention, did it?
-Top quality photos of the home and an accurate, well-written description go a long way to getting buyers in the door.
+Top-quality photos of the home and an accurate, well-written description go a long way to getting buyers in the door.

 A good Realtor will call or personally knock on the door of all of your neighbors.
 This is one of the best ways to find a buyer.
 Who wouldn’t want their brother/sister/cousin/friend/co-worker living right down the road?